oopsmonk/documentation/getting-started/1.5/chrysalis/migration_guide.md

 ## A note about seeds and addresses

-In Crysalis, all Ternary things has been removed. which results in a better developer expirence.
+In Chrysalis all ternary conversions have been removed, which results in a better and faster developer experience.

 Also the WOTS-Signarure has beed chaged to the Ed25519 Signarure scheme.
 That means, you can use an address now multiple times to send and recive tokens.